antmelekhin/ansible-role-docker/README.md

 Docker
 ======

-An Ansible role for install Docker Engine.
+An Ansible role to install and configure Docker Engine.

 Requirements
 ------------